unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ```

 > **NOTE** The expired elements of the localStorage are only deleted by the execution of the decrypt-content.js scripts and therefore by the navigation on the site.
 Secret items can therefore remain visible in local storage after their expiration dates.
 > Now The default is to use sessionStorage instead of localStorage, so the browser forgets the password after the current tab was closed.
-However it can be set to use localStorage by setting `session_storage = False`
+However it can be set to use localStorage by setting `session_storage: False`

 ### Encrypt something